Sinnefa/WelfordAlgorithm_R_Package/README.md

 devtools::install_github("Sinnefa/WelfordAlgorithm_R_Package")
 ```
 # Performance
-This library has the followin advantages
+This library has the following advantages
 1. Saves memeory
 2. Saves time
 3. Can be used wihtout known in advance the number of elements to process
+4. Garbage collector time minimized

 ## Welford approach performances
 ![Welford performances](/imgs/welford.png "Welford")